mpaperno/MSFSTouchPortalPlugin/README.md

 * Allows getting data variables from simulator at regular intervals, such as flight instrument readings, control surface positions, or switch states.
 * Allows triggering any interactive aircraft event via Touch Portal Actions, such as setting switches, adjusting control surfaces, radio frequencies, and so on.
 * Use Touch Portal "Sliders" to control a value within any range, and/or provide visual feedback to simulator variable changes
-  (eg. a throttle slider can both control the sim throttle and show the actual position when the throttle is moved with mouse/joystick/keyboard).
+  (eg. a throttle slider can both control the sim throttle and show the actual position when the throttle is moved in the sim via other methods).
 * Completely configurable to request any variable or trigger any event supported by the connected simulator, including with custom extensions like MobiFlight.
 * Supports simulator system events (such as "flight loaded" or "sim started") as Touch Portal Events.
 * Set and read model-specific "Input Event" values (**new in plugin v1.5** and MSFS SU13).
 * Allows simultaneous usage from multiple networked Touch Portal devices.
 * Optional WASM (Web ASseMbly) module integration allows even greater expansion, with access to many variable types and events/actions not normally accessible via SimConnect alone.
+* Execute "Reverse Polish Notation" (RPN) language scripts on the simulator to get or set custom values, trigger events, format strings, and more (requires WASM module add-on).
 * Categorized lists of all SimConnect Event IDs and Simulator Variables to choose from, custom imported from MSFS online documentation (exclusive feature!).
 * Integrates live HubHop data for activating thousands of available Input Events provided by the community (requires WASM integration).
-* Separate plugins available for MSFS 2020 and older sims supporting FS-X versions of SimConnect.
+* Separate plugins available for MSFS 2020/2024 and older sims supporting 32-bit FS-X versions of SimConnect.

 ---
 ## Editions

-There are two separate plugins available here, one for MSFS 2020 (and eventually 2024), and another for "legacy" sims like FSX, which should work with any sim which supports the older SimConnect SDK.
+There are two separate plugins available here, one for MSFS 2020/2024, and another for "legacy" sims like FS-X and Prepar3D, which should work with any sim which supports the older SimConnect SDK.
-* The "MSFS" edition is recommended for use with MSFS 2020 since it provides features specific to this version (like setting 'L' vars and WASM integration).
+* The "MSFS" edition is recommended for use with MSFS 2020 & 2024 since it provides features specific to these versions (like setting 'L' vars and WASM integration).
-* The "FSX" edition will connect to FSX Deluxe SP2 or newer simulators (including Steam and Acceleration editions).
+* The "FSX" edition will connect to FSX Deluxe SP2 or newer simulators (including Steam and Acceleration editions and all known versions of P3D).<br />
-  This also includes MSFS 2020, but will not support certain features like WASM and HubHop integration or setting multiple SimConnect Event values.
+  This _also_ includes MSFS 20/24, but will not support certain features like WASM and HubHop integration or setting multiple SimConnect Event values.
 * The two plugin editions are completely separate and can be installed and run in Touch Portal at the same time.
 * Pages and buttons made for one edition will not work in the other (because they're separate plugins as far as TP is concerned).